ktogre/My_blockchain_dev_journey/practical_learning_phase/README.md

 ## License
 All code in this repository is released under the [MIT License](/practical-phase/LICENSE).
-Feel free to learn, reuse, or adapt anything — just give credit.
+Feel free to learn, reuse, or adapt anything.

 ## Author
 Name: Ktogre
 Started: July 2025
 Goal: To Become a blockchain developer